sgct/sgct/docs/configuration-files.md

 ### Children
 `Background` \[ 0 - 1 \]
  > This value determines the color that is used for the parts of the image that are not covered by the spherical mirror image.
-The alpha component of this color has to be provided even if the final render target does not contain an alpha channel.
+The alpha component of this color has to be provided even if the final render target does not contain an alpha channel, in which case the alpha value is ignored.
 All attributes `r`, `g`, `b`, and `a` must be defined and be between 0 and 1.
-The default color is (0.3, 0.3, 0.3, 1.0).
+The default color is a dark gray (0.3, 0.3, 0.3, 1.0).

 `Geometry` \[ 1 \]
 > Describes the warping meshes used for the spherical mirror projection.
 All four warping meshes have to be present.
 >
 > `bottom` \[ string \]
-> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection
+> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection.
 >
 > `top` \[ string \]
-> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection
+> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection.
 >
 > `left` \[ string \]
-> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection
+> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection.
 >
 > `right` \[ string \]
-> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection
+> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection.

 ## SpoutOutputProjection
 This projection method provides the ability to share individual cube map faces or a fully reprojected image using the [Spout](https://spout.zeal.co/) library.
 This library only supports the Windows operating system, so this projection will only work on Windows machines.
 Spout's functionality is the abilty to shared textures between different applications on the same machine, making it possible to render images using SGCT and making them available to other real-time applications on the same machine for further processing.
-Spout uses a text name for accessing which texture should be used for sharing.
+Spout uses a textual name for accessing which texture should be used for sharing.
 The SpoutOutputProjection has three different output types, outputting each cube map face, sharing a fisheye image, or sharing an equirectangular projection, as determined by the `mapping` attribute.

 ### Attributes
 `quality` *optional* \[ low, medium, high, 256, 512, 1k, 1024, 1.5k, 1536, 2k, 2048, 4k, 4096, 8k, 8192, 16k, 16384 \]